Case Studies

 Case Study 4: Clinical Trial Project Manager

-Steve has been working with a Clinical Trial Project Manager (“Anne”), who has a pressurised job with long hours and also has a lot of personal challenges at home.
+I have been working with a Clinical Trial Project Manager (“Anne”), who has a pressurised job with long hours and also has a lot of personal challenges at home.

-Anne and Steve began with a single Purpose session in April 2024, in which they explored the reasons why Anne felt that she now needed some support.
+Anne and I began with a single Purpose session in April 2024, in which we explored the reasons why Anne felt that she now needed some support.
 Over the last year Anne had gradually felt more and more overwhelmed by her workload, often leading to working longer hours in her office-based days, and not being able to switch off at an appropriate time on her home-based days.
 She finds herself constantly checking her emails, even on weekends; and she has started taking on more and more workload herself, where she used to delegate more to the junior members of the team.

-The work extended to a series of 6 weekly Purpose sessions, which has since settled into a monthly catch-up session.
-Anne and Steve have started to uncover some difficulties that Anne experiences in setting boundaries (both for herself and her colleagues), which link to a reluctance to trust others.
+The work extended to a series of 6 weekly Purpose sessions, which has since settled into a monthly catch-up session throughout 2025.
+Anne and I have started to uncover some difficulties that Anne experiences in setting boundaries (both for herself and her colleagues), which link to a reluctance to trust others.
 Anne realised that this lack of trust may link to the arrival of a new manager who joined the business around 18 months before, and who has a tendency to criticise Anne’s quality of work.
 Feeling under increased pressure, Anne has begun to take on more responsibility herself in order to prove her value; and the lack of trust in others seems to stem from some issues from Anne’s relationships with her two siblings growing up.

 This progress with Anne is a good example of how Purpose sessions can help to identify the cause of work-related issues, acknowledging the impact that these can have outside of work, and helping gain a deeper understanding of the root cause of someone’s stress and anxieties.